Your Family Important Information Document

 I finally decided it was time to put them all together.
 And as long as I was going to the trouble of combining them all into one place, I decided to be thorough and put it ALL in one place.
 By ALL, I mean, for each account with a username and password, I included any information I may need in the future:

-- Notes from phone calls I’ve made to the company (our Verizon section is particularly long with notes about plan changes, contract dates, promo periods, etc)
+• Notes from phone calls I had made to the company (our Verizon section was particularly long with notes about plan changes, contract dates, promo periods, etc)

-- If it is a bill, I put how I pay that bill (if it’s on autopay, if it comes out of our checking account, if it bills to our credit card, etc)
+• If it was a bill, I put how I pay that bill (if it was on autopay, if it came out of our checking account, if it billed to our credit card, etc)

 The Evolution of the Document